- Where to Go

 What happens if it starts raining while I am on the river?

 If it starts raining while you are on your trip can continue to float through it.
-If it starts lighting we recommend getting off and waiting for the storm to pass.
-The trip is two mils and it takes about two and a half to three hours and there are no guides or get off points along the way.
+If it starts lighting we recommend getting off and take shelter to wait for the storm to pass.
+The trip is 2.5 miles and it takes about three hours to complete and there are no guides or get off points along the way.

 What if there is bad weather on the day I planned my river trip?